inet-framework/inet/showcases/mobility/combining/doc/index.rst

 :ned:`SuperpositioningMobility` is a compound module that can contain several other mobility modules as submodules, and combines their effects.
-The mobility state (position, orientation, and their derivatives) exposed by :ned:`SuperpositioningMobility` is the sum of the states of these contained submodules.
+By default, the mobility state (position, orientation, and their derivatives) exposed by :ned:`SuperpositioningMobility` is the sum of the states of these contained submodules.
+However, the :par:`positionComposition` and :par:`orientationComposition` parameters
+can specify other methods of composition.
+Both parameters support the following values: ``"zero"``, ``"sum"``, ``"average"``, with the default for both parameters being ``"sum"``.
+The ``zero`` composition method means that the mobility submodules are not taken into account.
+This can be useful to decouple the orientation from the mobility module's position, for example.
+Furthermore, the :par:`orientationComposition` parameter can have the ``"faceForward"`` value, which makes the mobility face towards the direction of motion.

 The use of :ned:`SuperpositioningMobility` is that it allows one to create complex motion patterns by combining other mobility models, and also to combine arbitrary motion